WillHarnett/my_first_node_project/Step_1/Step_1.md

 Let's open the package.json file:

 main - declares the entry point for our application.
 It should be set to a file called "index.js".
-This means if we were to try and run our application, this is the file that would be run. <<< It would fail now, because we haven't created that file yet.
-We will do so in the next step>>> scripts - This lets us setup some custom commands for our application.
+This means if we were to try and run our application, this is the file that would be run.

+scripts - This lets us setup some custom commands for our application.
       For example we could:
              - make it so our app had a debug mode you could run it in